xlab-uiuc/rainmaker/README.md

 2) Some tests were running nondeterministicly in different environmental settings.
 They could be flaky tests.
 </details>

-Note that here we try to reproduce the bugs found by Rainmaker.
+Note that here we try to reproduce the bugs found by Rainmaker with selective tests.
 To run the fault injection in the full mode (which will take longer time), you can configure the value `full_test_or_vanilla` as `True` in the configuration file.

-### Generate test plan
+### Test plan generation
 To generate test plan when vanilla run finishes, use `python .\test_planner.py -d <path_to_the_result_dir>`.

 We have provided the previously collected vanilla result files in the VM, so you can run the following commands to generate the test plans for each application accordingly: